 Launched in 2006, on the nose, it’s light with some caramel tones and sea salt.
 Very light as it hits the palate with lots of malt and sweetness mixing well for a long finish.

-The 25yr is a personal highlight, one worthy of a special occasion or indeed a fitting end to a meal.
+The 25 year is a personal highlight, one worthy of a special occasion or indeed a fitting end to a meal, but the 46 year is something special, and the bottle itself will have your fellow whisky evangelists talking.